DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Methodology

 \subsection{Hand parametrization}

-A Delta hand can be parameterized physically and topologically.
+~\namespace can be parameterized physically and topologically.
 For physical parameters, at the hand level, we define the number of fingers $N$, coupling link length $A_c$, the angle between two fingertips $A_d$, and actuation distance $A_h$.
-At the finger level, we define Delta robot end-effector radius $D_e$, Delta base radius $D_b$, Delta link length $D_l$ as shown in Fig~\ref{fig:coupling}.
-For topological parameters, given the set of Deltas as $\{D_1, D_2, ..., D_n\}$ and the set of actuators $\{A_1, A_2, ..., A_m\}$, we can associate them and represent actuation coupling.
-Such as for 5-actuator hand in Fig.~\ref{fig:coupling}, Delta $D_1: \{A_1, A_5, A_2\}$, actuator $A_1: \{D_3, D_4, D_1, D_2\}$.
+At the finger level, we define the Delta robot's end-effector radius $D_e$, base radius $D_b$, and link length $D_l$ as shown in Fig~\ref{fig:coupling}.
+For topological parameters, given the set of Delta robots as $\{D_1, D_2, ..., D_n\}$ and the set of actuators $\{A_1, A_2, ..., A_m\}$, we can associate them and represent actuation coupling.
+Such as for 5-actuator hand in Fig.~\ref{fig:coupling}, Delta robot $D_1: \{A_1, A_5, A_2\}$, actuator $A_1: \{D_3, D_4, D_1, D_2\}$.